b7s/whisper-php/README.md

 ## Switching Models

 You can easily switch between models at runtime.
 The model will be downloaded automatically if not available:

+> **Note:** If you experience errors like "not all tensors loaded from model file", your model file may be corrupted.
+Delete it from `~/.local/share/laravelwhisper/models/` and re-download using `php ./vendor/bin/whisper-setup --model=<model-name>`.

 ```php
 $whisper = new Whisper();